Skip to Content

 [Agor] User submitted HUBSPOT_API_KEY (scope: global).
 You can now retry the operation that needed it.

 The agent retries.
-Only the name appears in that prompt — the value is read from the encrypted store at executor spawn time, as if you had set it via the Settings panel.
+Only the name appears in that prompt.
+The value is read from the encrypted store at executor spawn time, as if you had set it via the Settings panel.

 The already_present short-circuit